 Movement cost is not a symmetric function of target location

-In order to investigate basic properties of the motor control model, it is demonstrated on a simulated two-joint planar arm with six muscles taken from the literature and illustrated in Fig. 9.
-This simulated arm model is described in more details in Section 4.3.
+We simulated two-joint planar arm reaching movements with six muscles with the same model as [REF].
+This simulated arm model is shown in Fig. 9 and described in more details in Section 4.3.

-The cost obtained from the different initial configurations described in Section 4.3.4 is shown in Figure 2.

-As expected, one can observe that the smaller the distance to the target, the lower the cost.
-Furthermore, starting from the left hand-side of the goal point results in a lower cost than starting from the right hand-side.
+Figure 2 depicts the cost obtained from the different initial configurations.
+As expected, one can observe that the smaller the distance to the target, the lower the cost (red and yellow color).
+Furthermore, starting from the left-hand side of the goal point results in a lower cost than starting from the right-hand side.
 This is explained by the fact that the optimal muscular strategy for performing these movements differs depending on the side.
-Actually, movements starting from the right are performed by moving simultaneously the elbow and the shoulder whereas when starting from the left, only the shoulder is involved, leading to a lower cost.
+Actually, movements starting from the right are performed by moving simultaneously the elbow and the shoulder whereas when starting from the left, only the shoulder is involved, leading to a lower motor cost.
 The muscular activations corresponding to these two situations are shown in Figure 3.

-One can see that the pattern of activation varies depending on the initial configuration of the movement, corresponding to two different optimal strategies: when starting from a short distance to the left hand-side, only the shoulder is moved, whereas when starting from a long distance to the right hand-side, both the elbow and shoulder are moved, resulting in a more complex muscular activation strategy.
-One can also see that co-contraction is avoided, consistently with the minimum intervention principle [6].
+One can see that the pattern of activation varies depending on the initial configuration of the movement, corresponding to two different optimal strategies: when starting from a short distance to the left-hand side, only the shoulder is moved, whereas when starting from a long distance to the right-hand side, both the elbow and shoulder are moved, resulting in a more complex muscular activation strategy.
+One can also see that co-contractions are avoided, consistently with the minimum intervention principle [6].

 Relations between movement time, expected gain and final dispersion

-The model presented in this paper is designed to investigate the complex relationships between movement duration, expected gain and final dispersion.
-In order to perform this investigation, we chose a set of five target sizes (f1mm, 2mm, 6mm, 10mm, 20mmg).
+The model presented here is designed to investigate the complex relationships between movement duration, expected gain and final dispersion.
+In order to perform this investigation, we chosed a set of five target sizes (1mm, 2mm, 6mm, 10mm, 20mm).
 For each (distance, target size) pair, we optimized a specific controller (see Methods).
 For each of these controllers corresponding to each (distance, target size) pair, we recorded movement time, final dispersion and performance.
 The corresponding data is shown in Fig. 4.

-As illustrated in Fig. 1(B), the probability to reach the target depends on the size of the target and the time of the movement (or its velocity).
+As illustrated in Fig. 1B, the probability to reach the target depends on the size of the target and the time of the movement (or its velocity).
 More precisely, if the target is smaller, fast movements should fail more often.
-Thus, as a result of including the accuracy constraint in the model, the optimal movement time resulting from the intuition described in Fig. 1(B) should be always longer than the optimal movement time resulting from the model of [2].
-This is what is observed in Fig. 4(A).
+Thus, as a result of including the accuracy constraint in the model, the optimal movement time resulting from the intuition described in Fig. 1B should be always longer than the optimal movement time resulting from the model of [2].
+This is what is observed in Fig. 4A.
 One can see that movement time increases when the target is smaller, and also increases with the movement distance, consistently with Fitt's law.

-In Fig. 4(B), one can see that the net expected return is smaller for a larger distance, because the muscular effort for performing a larger movement is larger.
+We also observe that the net expected return is smaller for a larger distance (Fig. 4B), because the muscular effort for performing a larger movement is larger.

 Most importantly, the net expected return increases with the size of the target.
 There are two explanations for this fact.
 First, it means that the benefit in terms of subjective value from reaching the target faster is higher than the increase in cost resulting from a faster movement.
 Second, if the target is larger, less precision constraints on the movement can result in a better trajectory in terms of muscular activations to reach the target.